OpenHisiIpCam/hisi-initregtable-go-parser/README.md

 ## :exclamation: Futher information <a name="futher_information"></a>

-This work were inspired by @kakigate`s [hisi-initregtable-parser](https://github.com/kakigate/hisi-initregtable-parser), also repo contains useful detailed information about initregtable structure.
+This work was inspired by @kakigate`s [hisi-initregtable-parser](https://github.com/kakigate/hisi-initregtable-parser), also repo contains useful detailed information about initregtable structure.

 At the moment parser only partially covers hi3516av200 family (hi3519v101 and hi3516av200 chips),